ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

 - The notebook version (.ipynb ) that is the extended version that we are going to see first,
 - The python version  (.py) that is the simplified version.

-We are going to discuss the extended version to understand how the things were done.
+We are going to discuss the extended version to understand how things were done.

 The web app that we want to to create is like this: